ottobricks/holoplot-dashboard/README.md

 Voilà, your browser will be started on the dashboard page (you might have to hit reload just to tell it to wake up) and you are set to take a look at how those nice Orion speakers are doing!
 Be sure to upload new files to keep yourself up to date (they will be stored for you so that you don't need to upload them again :grin:)

-Regarding Windows, it seems things aren't as easy (who would've guessed?! hahaha).
+Regarding Windows, it seems things aren't as easy.
 I should be posting soon how to go about it.

 ## How to kill it:
 Go back to the terminal where you ran 'bash ./run.sh' and press the combination of keys <Ctr+c> to kill the running dashboard